 Understanding the role of nutrients

-By recognising the key benefits of each of these nutrients, you can make informed decisions about your pet's diet.
+By recognizing the key benefits of each of these nutrients, you can make informed decisions about your pet's diet.
 At Royal Canin, we know that understanding what nutrients are important for your pet, and why, can be difficult.
 As such, we've broken down the five most important nutrients, where they can be sourced and the role they play in cat and dog nutrition, so that you can be confident in choosing the right food for your pet.

 The role of protein in pet food

 Protein is one of the main macronutrients in a pet's diet, alongside carbohydrates and fats.
-Cats and dogs require a lot of protein, as it is a source of energy, but is also key to healthy growth, healing and gestation.
-Due to these roles, puppies and kittens, pregnant animals and those suffering from certain illnesses may require more protein than healthy, adult pets.
+Cats and dogs require a lot of protein, as it is a source of energy, but is also key to healthy growth, healing, and gestation.
+Due to these roles, puppies and kittens, pregnant animals, and those suffering from certain illnesses may require more protein than healthy, adult pets.